wpquads/quick-adsense-reloaded/readme.txt

 > This free Google AdSense plugin is a fork of the discontinued Quick AdSense ads
 > plugin with more than 100k installations.
 Its rewritten from scratch with a solid code
 > base and will be maintained and updated to be compatible with all future WordPress versions<br />
-> Find a bug?
-Open a ticket in the [support request](https://wordpress.org/support/plugin/quick-adsense-reloaded/ "support forum").
+> Found a issue?
+Open a ticket in the [support forum](https://wordpress.org/support/plugin/quick-adsense-reloaded/ "support forum").
 >
 > Support of the popular Click Fraud Monitor plugin <br />
 > Visit the site: [clickfraud-monitoring.com](http://demo.clickfraud-monitoring.com/) <br />